A model for configuration spaces of points: A simplification of and relations to the literature

 The dual Lie algebra structure is denoted by $\GC_{H^\bullet(M)}= ({}^*\!\GC_{H^\bullet(M)})^*$ and is represented by infinite sums of graphs decorated by $H_\bullet(M)$ (or dually by $H^\bullet(M)$, via the Poincar\'e pairing).
 The Lie bracket $[\Gamma,\Gamma']$ is given by summing over all possible ways of selecting a decoration in $\Gamma$ and another decoration in $\Gamma'$ and connecting them into an edge, with a factor given by their pairing.
 The differential acts by vertex splitting and joining decorations.

 It follows that maps of dg commutative algebras $^*\!\fGC_{H^\bullet(M)}\to \mathbb R$ are identified with maps in the Lie algebra satisfying the Maurer-Cartan equation.
 We denote by $z_M\in \GC_{H^\bullet(M)}$ the Maurer-Cartan element corresponding to the partition function $Z_M$.
-If we consider the the subrepresentation $S\subset \Tw \Gra_M$ given by graphs with no connected components consisting only of internal vertices, then $\Graphs_M$ is obtained by twisting $S$ by the Maurer-Cartan element $z_M$.
+If we consider the subrepresentation $S\subset \Tw \Gra_M$ given by graphs with no connected components consisting only of internal vertices, then $\Graphs_M$ is obtained by twisting $S$ by the Maurer-Cartan element $z_M$, as recalled in the following section.

 In analogy we denote by $\GC_M\coloneqq \GC_{H^\bullet(M)}^{z_M}$ the Lie algebra obtained by twisting with the Maurer-Cartan element $z_M$.

 For later use let us also split the Maurer-Cartan element